In case of sexual assault:

 Get Medical Attention Whether You Report to Police or Not

 If you choose to report to the police, you may be asked to have a Sexual Assault Forensic Exam (SAFE) performed at Greater Baltimore Medical Center.
 Better evidence will be collected if you do not shower, bathe, go to the bathroom, douche, smoke, eat, drink, brush teeth or hair or change clothes between the time of the incident and the time of the SAFE exam.
 You should bring a change of clothes including underwear.
-If you let Public Safety or Community Living know that you are going to the hospital a Community Living Coordinator will meet you at the ER.
+If you let Public Safety or Residential Life know that you are going to the hospital a Residential Life Coordinator will meet you at the ER.
 The department of Public Safety can provide transportation to the hospital for a SAFE exam.

 Even if you are undecided as to whether to report to police, you can have evidence collected in a SAFE exam.
 The evidence will be held under an assigned name for some period of time, giving you an opportunity to decide.
 The nearest location at which you can have a SAFE exam is Greater Baltimore Medical Center (GBMC) here in Towson.
 A SAFE exam can also be done at Mercy Hospital in Baltimore City.